Dynisious/ident/README.md

    my_foos.insert(5, Foo::new(10));
    my_foos.insert(10, Foo::new(5));

-   let mut foo = WithIdent::map(my_foos.get_with_ident(5), Clone::clone);
+   let mut foo = WithIdent::map(my_foos.get_with_ident(5).unwrap(), Clone::clone);
    foo.do_stuff();
 }
 ```
-We are able to get the `key` bundled the `value` while still accessing the value as if it wasn't there.
+We are able to get the `key` bundled with the `value` while still accessing the value as if it wasn't there.

 This is a simple use case however:
-* Getting and Inserting with with an "identifier" is implemented on standard collections.
+* Getting and Inserting with an "identifier" is implemented on standard collections.
 * Rusts is able to infer the type of your value without your intervention.
 * There are several utility functions for `WithIdent` which allow you to manipulate the inner value or the identifier as needed.